Aromatherapy guide for Winter health and wellbeing!

 Is caused by a virus – and so needs a different approach – which takes in to account the low mood that often accompanies the virus.
 Try Bergamot to lift the spirits, Tea Tree to boost immunity and Cedarwood to help ease congestion and temperatures – all 3 are antiviral/antimicrobial agents.
 Use 3 drops Cedarwood, 6 Bergamot and 2 Tea Tree and follow instructions above.

 As the mucus membranes are inflamed during sinus infections, this can be an extremely painful condition which must NEVER be ignored or left untreated.
 The back of the sinus cavities run close to the brain – and deep sinus infections can actually cause death if the infection creates an abscess which can rupture into the brain mass!
 Rare but not unheard of, sadly.
 So - for minor sinusitis try an inhalation using Lavender to ease pain and inflammation, Thyme to stimulate circulation and immunity, and Eucalyptus to help decongest the sinus themselves.
 Use 4 drops Lavender, 2 Thyme and 1 Eucalyptus.

-Alernatively you might like to try our NEW Bug Buster and Breathe Easy pure essential oil blends, which are pre-blended and ready to use.
+Alternatively you might like to try our Bug Buster and Breathe Easy pure essential oil blends, which are pre-blended and ready to use.
 Both are ideal for use in steam inhalations or aromatherapy diffusers, or simply pop a few drops on a tissue and inhale.